makson2006/Hearts_game/README.md

 # Hearts_game

-Hello, this is my first repo
+Here is code from all my branches include homeworks